Abdinasir03/Abdinasir03/README.md

 ### Hi there 👋
 # Abdinasir Mohamed

 ## Welcome to My GitHub Profile!

 👋 Hi there!
-I'm Abdinasir Mohamed, i am a Devops engineer & Embedded Systems/software developer
+I'm a Devops engineer & Embedded Systems/software developer

 Im highly motivated and collaborative individual eager to delve into the exciting realms of IoT embedded systems, embedded software, and robotics.